Franziska von Karma: Concept and creation

 Franziska von Karma was created by series creator Shu Takumi.
-She was created to replace Miles Edgeworth for Justice for All as the game's prosecutor This was due to the feeling that it would be sad if Edgeworth kept losing to Phoenix, due in part to his popularity, choosing instead to have a new opponent for Phoenix.
+She was created to replace Miles Edgeworth for Justice for All as the game's prosecutor.
+This was due to the feeling that it would be sad if Edgeworth kept losing to Phoenix, due in part to his popularity, choosing instead to have a new opponent for Phoenix.
 This resulted in him having to rewrite most of the game's dialogue.
 Takumi discussed how, in the first game, characters were designed to be "real but not real," but the second game's characters were meant to seem "100% out of this world."
 He felt that Franziska represented that perfectly due to her use of a whip against witnesses, lawyers, and the judge, though he was surprised that no one on staff found the idea ridiculous.
 She was designed by Tatsurō Iwamoto, who stated that people have said he is not good at drawing girls, though felt that he managed to overcome that perception.
 Her final scene in Justice for All, where she cries, was not originally planned, though Takumi felt that it may be important, so he commissioned the animation by Iwamoto, thinking she would eventually cry.
-He quickly created the epilogue after not using the crying animation during the game.
+He quickly created the epilogue after not using the crying animation during the game, in order to use the animation.
 Iwamoto felt she wouldn't cry like an ordinary girl due to her age.
 He stated that his research of crying faces was done for Pearl Fey, a young girl, which caused Franziska's crying to seem childish.

 Franziska has a tendency to look down on others, calling them fools, giving them "aggravating nicknames," and using her whip on people to get her way or intimidate people.
 She aspires to prove that she is as great as her father, Manfred von Karma.

 In Japanese, Franziska's name, Mei, uses a kanji that means "dark".
 Localizer Janet Hsu found Franziska particularly enjoyable to write for in Justice for All.
 Franziska is voiced in English and French by Janet Hsu.
 In the stage adaptation of Justice for All, Franziska is portrayed by Fujisaki Arisa and Seren Kusunoki.
 Kusunoki expressed that she was similar to Franziska due to having a tough personality and being unable to be cute, while Arisa felt she was the polar opposite of Franziska.
 Arisa expressed that she was worried about portraying her due to her popularity.
 They both watched footage of Franziska to prepare for their role.
 She is voiced by Miyuki Sawashiro in the drama CD version included in the Phoenix Wright: Ace Attorney Trilogy release.